Image

 As an important historical fact, Columbus Day was instituted by President Benjamin Harrison in 1892 as an apology to Italian immigrants who were victims of what is considered to be the largest single lynching in American history -- the "Crescent City" hangings.
 It was a shameful mark on our country’s history, now forgotten in modern times.
 The lynching occurred during a period of discrimination not only against Italians, but all immigrant groups.
 As such, this holiday embraces all immigrants.

-Although Columbus never set foot in North America, the holiday was named after him not to honor him, but because, as a coincidence, 1892 happened to be the 400th anniversary of his arrival at the Caribbean Islands.
+Although Columbus never set foot in the United States portion of North America, the holiday was named after him not to honor him, but because, as a coincidence, 1892 happened to be the 400th anniversary of his arrival at the Caribbean Islands.
 In essence, Columbus was chosen as a symbol, not an idol.

 Since its establishment over 130 years ago, this day has been celebrated by Italian Americans and in recent decades by a broader group of immigrants and their descendants.
 It reflects a combination of both their appreciation of being Americans and their hard work and contributions to the values and progress of our great nation as they pursued The American Dream.
 A more detailed review of the Italian American experience is reviewed in the “Italian Immigrants” section of this website.